Free and Low-Cost Fun Advent Calendar Ideas (Ideal for Warm Climates – Free Printable List and Planner)

 Despite the craziness December can bring, the advent calendar forces us to slow down and spend dedicated time together as a family.

 If you want to make the advent calendar pictured above, I share the instructions here: Fabric advent calendar.
-Or you can use paper envelopes strung up for something cheaper and easier.
+Or you can use paper envelopes strung up for a cheaper and easier option.

 Without further ado, here’s how we plan 24 days of Christmas fun activities, none of which include snow or ugly woollen jumpers.